17 Types of Pet Turtles: Best Turtles to Have as Pets

 Feeding

 Common musk turtles are carnivores.
 They need protein to stay healthy.
-Therefore, provide them with various kinds of small fishes, crickets, earthworms, shrimp, and aquatic insects along with commercial foods.
+Feed them small fish, crickets, earthworms, shrimp, aquatic insects, and commercial foods.

 Hibernation

-In the wild, musk turtles hibernate during the winter.
-Their hibernation may last two to four months.
-Their hibernation starts in the middle of October or the first of November.
+In the wild, musk turtles hibernate during winter for two to four months.
+This starts in mid-October or early November.

 Common NameMud turtles